-CollegeSpring mentors are an essential part of the program, helping students increase both test scores and college options.
-Mentors work directly with small groups of school juniors on SAT/ACT preparation and college readiness lessons.
-We seek to hire dedicated undergraduates who will understand the challenges our students face, who have the potential and desire to become strong tutors, and who will inspire our students to imagine new possibilities.
-As a member of CollegeSpring’s staff, you will develop teaching and leadership skills, meet other talented undergraduates, and help to make college attainment a reality for high school students from historically low-income backgrounds.
+CollegeSpring mentors work directly with small groups of high school juniors on SAT preparation, college readiness and social emotional learning lessons.
+As a member of CollegeSpring’s staff, you will develop teaching and leadership skills, meet other talented undergraduates, and help make college attainment a reality for high school students from historically underrepresented backgrounds.

-- Tutor small groups of students in SAT, ACT, and/or College Readiness using our curriculum and mentor handbook.
+- Tutor small groups of students using our SAT (Math and Evidence Based Reading and Writing) curriculum.

-- Spend 2 hours weekly to plan lessons, which includes attempting practice problems, preparing activities/games, etc.
+- Spend up to 2 hours weekly to plan lessons, which includes reviewing content, attempting practice problems and preparing engagement strategies (ex. activities/games).

-- Modify and personalize lessons to facilitate student learning.
+- Modify and personalize lessons to facilitate student engagement and learning.

-- Analyze test results to target subjects where students are being challenged.
+- Analyze test results to identify where students need support.

-- Be a college role model, helping students envision what college is like and why it matters.
+- Be a college role model, helping students envision the college experience and why it matters.

-- Ability to relate to students and explain concepts and processes in creative ways.
+- Ability to effectively explain concepts and processes in creative ways.

-- Reliable, will be available for all planned sessions and training.
+- Reliable and Punctual: will be available and on time for all planned sessions and trainings.

 - Strong time-management skills: able to balance school and work effectively.

-- Ability to communicate effectively with various levels of staff and students: including peers, lead mentor, program staff, and school site staff.
+- Strong communication skills: able to communicate effectively with various levels of staff and students, including peers, lead mentor, program staff, and school site staff.